philschatz/puzzlescript/README.md

 ## Install

-1. Run `npm install -g puzzlescript-cli`
+1. Run `npm install -g puzzlescript`
 1. Run `puzzlescript` to start playing

 ### Embed in a Browser